John Bason

 John Bason (born 24 April 1957) is a British businessman.

 Early life

 John Bason was born on 24 April 1957 in Knutsford, Cheshire, England.
 He graduated from Trinity College, Cambridge, where he earned an MA in natural sciences.

 Career

 Bason began his career by joining the graduate training scheme at British Airways.

-Bason has served as Finance director of Bunzl.
-Since May 2009, he has served as Finance Director of Associated British Foods, which owns Primark, British Sugar, Twinings, etc. He also sits on the board of directors of the Compass Group since 21 June 2011.
+Bason was finance director of Bunzl.
+Since May 2009, he has been finance director of Associated British Foods, which owns Primark, British Sugar, Twinings, etc. He also is on the board of directors of Compass Group since 21 June 2011.
 He is a member of the Institute of Chartered Accountants in England and Wales.

-He serves on the board of trustees of Voluntary Service Overseas and is deputy chairman of FareShare.
+He is on the board of trustees of Voluntary Service Overseas, and deputy chairman of FareShare.